They're young. They're good looking and they're mutie scum.

 Anna: Nobody tells us anything.

 Shawn: We get asked a lot about the third one and we're like, 'this one's noteven out yet, so I think we have to wait and see what happens.'

 Q: Do you three have action figures?

 Shawn: I know that I have an action figure.
 I saw it on the Internet the otherday, and you had one last time.

 Q: How much does it look like you?

 Shawn: It's really, really close.
-They did texture mapping, which is like a 3Dscan and they just essentially just plug you into a computer and make a mold and
+They did texture mapping, which is like a 3Dscan and they just essentially just plug you into a computer and make a mold andthen send you off.

 Q: How scary is that, knowing that they've cataloged all of your features?